davide3011/palladium-ln/doc/node-operators-guide/faq.md

 You can use the `listfunds` command and take a ratio of `our_amount_msat` over
 `amount_msat`.
 Note that this doesn't account for the [channel reserve](https://github.com/lightning/bolts/blob/master/02-peer-protocol.md#rationale).

-A better option is to use the [`summary` plugin](https://github.com/lightningd/plugins/tree/master/summary) which nicely displays channel balances, along with other useful channel information.
+A better option is to use the `summary` plugin (install via `reckless install summary`) which nicely displays channel balances, along with other useful channel information.

 ### My channel is in state `STATE`, what does that mean ?